-Although there is a well-defined need, modernization and development of healthcare leadership and leaders' skills are still limited in both Hungary and Serbia.
+Although there is a well-defined need, modernization and development of healthcare leadership and leaders' skills is still limited in both Hungary and Serbia

-Developed and improved healthcare management and leadership would provide significant support in the process of healthcare reforms in Serbia and necessary assistance in providing effective healthcare services in Hungary.
-More training programs are needed - both early and mid-tol-late career development.
+Developed and improved healthcare management and leadership would provide a significant support in the process of healthcare reforms in Serbia and necessary assistance in providing effective healthcare services in Hungary.
+More training programmes are needed - both early and mid-to-late career development.

-One of the important barriers to the modernization of healthcare management and development of leadership in Hungary and Serbia is the actuality, that some current leaders are still skeptical about the implementation of the modern management elements (including collective leadership structure) into healthcare systems.
+One of the important barriers in modernization of healthcare management and development of leadership in Hungary and Serbia is the actuality that some of current leaders are still sceptical about implementation of the modern management elements (including collective leadership structure) into healthcare systems.

-Explaining further the causality, one of the underlying causes of skepticism is the still ongoing process of political, economic, and social transition.
-The transition itself raises questions related to identity, on the population and individual level.
+Explaining further the causality, one of underlying causes of scepticism is the still ongoing process of political, economic, and social transition.
+The transition itself raises questions related to identity on population and individual level.

-There is insufficient data on the impact of social identity and social identification on behaviors and commitment of leaders in the health care systems of Hungary and Serbia, which does not allow to make further conclusions.
-However, in both countries could be established a clear connection between recognizing the need for developing an effective social health protection system and an effort to improve the leadership in healthcare.
+There is insufficient data on impact of social identity and social identification to behaviours and commitment of leaders in healthcare systems of Hungary and Serbia, which does not allow to make further conclusions.
+However, clear connection could be established in both countries between recognising the need for developing an effective social health protection system and effort to improve the leadership in healthcare.